kostya/myc-benchmarks/README.md

 ![plot](plot1.png)

 This scatter plot shows the tradeoff between compile time and runtime.
 The ideal is the bottom-left corner: fast compiles, fast runtime.
 This is the Pareto frontier - you can't improve one without sacrificing the other.
 Myc-qbe(default) and myc-llvm(default) occupy a spot that even Go would respect.
-Measured on pure IR files - no parsing overhead, just optimization and code generation for both MycIR and LLVM-LL.
+Measured on pure IR files - no C parsing overhead, just optimization and code generation for both MycIR and LLVM-LL.

-## Benchmark 2: LangArena C benchmark - Myc,Clang,Gcc,Cproc.
+## Benchmark 2: LangArena C benchmark - Mycc,Clang,Gcc,Cproc.

 This benchmark compiles the C files in `LangArena/c` dir (excluding two precompiled dependencies: yyjson.o and libbase64.o).
 All files are compiled at once, not one by one (`clang LangArena/c/src/*.c`), to remove the overhead of multiple command invocations.